Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 More details on https implementation in `BBS/README.md`.

-### 2.3 Clone BBS git tree and create bbs-x.y-bioc directory structure
+### 2.3 Clone BBS git tree and create bbs-X.Y-bioc directory structure

 Must be done from the biocbuild account.